kopepasah/pantheon-mu-plugin/README.md

 ## Why?

-Simple answer is I needed to use this must use plugin on a project that was not using Pantheon's WordPress Upstream (or any upstream, for that matter);
+Simple answer is I needed to use this must use plugin on a project that was not using Pantheon's WordPress Upstream (or any upstream, for that matter).

 ## Installation